kalepail/stellar-quest-bounties/bounties/level-2/stellar-accounts-as-a-service.md

 #### Review Criteria
 - The API should be tested to insure proper functionality.
 - Code quality is not of primary importance but should be reasonable reviewable.
 - Security is also not primarily important but at least some attention should have been paid to security.
+Basic things like hashing passwords and mitigating SQL injections should have been done.

 ## Links
 - [repl.it for hosting the api](https://replit.com/~)